kamosevoyan/TuringLanguage_compiler/README.md

-# In this project compiler for language for Turing machine simulator are realised.
+# In this project compiler for language for Turing machine simulator is realised.

 ### The syntax of the language: